 Although I strongly suggest that you write out brief answers to these questions, you do not have to turn in written responses.
-You do, however, need to be prepared to speak intelligently to these issues in the next class meeting.
+You do, however, need to be prepared to speak intelligently about these issues at our next class meeting.